dannyk96/PhD-software/FE Work Gen2 Eigen 1993/README.md

 Daniel Kidger . daniel.kidger@gmail.com

-== Notes
+## Notes
-  o The Fortran source, although generic has some embedded compiler hints for the Salford Fortran Compiler for MS-DOS. o The original filenames were all upercase with the .FOR extension.
-These renamed here in a lowercase and with .f extensions o This is Fortan77 not Fortran90 so is fixed format.
+  * The Fortran source, although generic has some embedded compiler hints for the Salford Fortran Compiler for MS-DOS.
+  * The original filenames were all upercase with the .FOR extension.
+These renamed here in a lowercase and with .f extensions
+  * This is Fortan77 not Fortran90 so is fixed format.
 It does though use every more modern Fortran features that compilers alow, eg lowercase names, and no lomit of 6 characters.

-== Important Files
+## Important Files

-l1a.fR .  main library of matrix algenrea and FEA subroutines
+l1a.f .  main library of matrix algebra and FEA subroutines

-== Other Files
+## Other Files